Return to top

 📖 Variations

-Vegan Pesto Pasta Recipe: To make this vegan, I simply use vegan parmesan and vegan ricotta.
+Make it Vegan: I simply use vegan parmesan and vegan ricotta.
 My go-to is Kite Hill’s vegan ricotta, which has a great creamy texture.
 You can also use 2 tablespoons of nutritional yeast in the pesto sauce, and sprinkle an additional 2 tablespoons on top of the pasta before serving in place of the parmesan cheese.

 Broccoli Pesto Pasta: This is a great way to add even more green veggies!
-To make this variation, I add 1 cup of broccoli florets to the food processor along with the other pesto ingredients!
+To make this variation, I add 1 cup of broccoli florets to the food processor along with the other pesto ingredients.

 Add More Protein: Feel free to toss in some white beans, cannellini beans, or chickpeas to make this a high protein vegetarian pesto pasta.
 You could even toss in some of my tofu meatballs.